George Jones: Early years (1931–1953)

-George Glenn Jones was born on September 12, 1931, in Saratoga, Texas, and was raised with a brother and five sisters in Colmesneil, Texas, in the Big Thicket region of southeast Texas.
-His father, George Washington Jones, worked in a shipyard and played harmonica and guitar; his mother, Clara (née Patterson), played piano in the Pentecostal Church on Sundays.
+George Glenn Jones was born on September 12, 1931, in Saratoga, Texas, and was raised with a brother and five sisters in Colmesneil, in the Big Thicket region of southeast Texas.
+His father, George Washington Jones, worked in a shipyard and played harmonica and guitar; his mother, Clara (née Patterson), played piano in the Pentecostal church on Sundays.
 When Jones was born, his arm was broken when one of the doctors dropped him.
 He heard country music for the first time when he was seven, when his parents bought a radio.
 Jones recalled to Billboard in 2006 that he would lie in bed with his parents on Saturday nights listening to the Grand Ole Opry, and would insist that his mother wake him if he fell asleep so that he could hear Roy Acuff or Bill Monroe.

 In his autobiography I Lived To Tell It All, Jones recalled that the early death of his sister Ethel worsened his father's drinking problem, which caused him to be physically and emotionally abusive to his wife and children.
 In his biography George Jones: The Life and Times of a Honky Tonk Legend, Bob Allen recounts how George Washington Jones would return home drunk in the middle of the night with his cronies, wake up his terrified son and demand that he sing for them or face a beating.
 In a CMT episode of Inside Fame dedicated to Jones's life, country music historian Robert K. Oermann said, "You would think that it would make him not a singer, because it was so abusively thrust on him.
 But the opposite happened; he became ... someone who had to sing."
 In the same program, Jones admitted that he remained ambivalent and resentful towards his father until the day he died.
 He observed in his autobiography, "The Jones family makeup doesn't sit well with liquor ...
 Daddy was an unusual drinker.
 He drank to excess, but never while working, and he probably was the hardest working man I've ever known."
-His father bought him his first guitar at age nine and he learned his first chords and songs at church.
+He was nine when his father bought him his first guitar; he learned his first chords and songs at church.
 Several photographs show a young George busking on the streets of Beaumont.